-All those hurt, angry feelings came out, he withdrew, and then there’s a wedge between the two of you.
-You might conclude that you can’t be honest with a man, when in reality a little tweaking in terms of timing and delivery can make all the difference…
+All those hurt, angry feelings came out, he withdrew, and this created a wedge between the two of you.
+You might have concluded that you can’t be honest with a man, when in reality, you CAN BE.
+It just requires a little tweaking in terms of timing and delivery.

-Here’s something you may not know about men, or even agree with, but it’s true…
+Here’s something you may not know or agree with about men, but it’s true…

 A man absolutely wants you to be honest and straightforward with him.

-This is what men like so much about the way they can communicate with each other.
-And, in fact, it drives them nuts when you aren’t open and direct.
+This is what men like so much about the way they communicate with one another.
+And, in fact, certain women’s inability to be open and direct drives men nuts.